DORORO-404/SimpleCalc/README.md

-# A simple calculator for beginner programmers in Python.
+# Simple calculator for beginner programmers in Python